TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 If you are generating an external share link for a new doc that you have created via Deluge, chances are you might run into this error:
 * {"errors":[{"id":"R012","title":"Resource is not in active status to process this action"}]}

-For some reason, when a new blank Writer Doc is created via custom function, it is by default in a **DRAFT** status.
+When a new blank Writer Doc is created via custom function, it is by default in a **DRAFT** status.
 Because of that, the generate external share link function cannot execute successfully.
 In order to overcome this, you would first need to change the document status to **ACTIVE** before generating the share link.
 Here's how you can do it.

+*Note: If you're creating a document from a Writer template via the merge and store function, this is uneccessary as the document is by default ready to share.*

 #### Mark Document as Ready
 The script below marks the newly created Writer Doc as ready, converting it from **DRAFT** status to **ACTIVE**.